 Eventually, after my mother’s death, I understood my mother’s background growing up and she did not learn mothering skills.
 I learned that her mother died before she was 5 years old, her father was an alcoholic, and she was passed around from family member to family member while growing up.
 I understand.
 But head knowledge is different than what your heart believes.
 I knew in my head that my mother did not have mothering skills, but my heart was firm that she didn’t love me and as a result, I did not want to receive anything from her.
 And then when my parents passed away, I decided that I had to be self-sufficient.

 So, decades later, when I asked God to remove anything that is hindering my walk with Him, little did I know that He would heal my heart toward my mother!
 During the night, while I slept, God healed my heart toward my mother!
 And that wasn’t even my prayer!!
 I asked God why my firm belief toward my mother was hindering my walk with Him.
 What I learned is this.
 Because I believed that my mother didn’t love me, I did not want to receive any gifts from her.
-As a result, I really didn’t want to receive things from people.
-I thought I was self-sufficient.
+As a result, I really didn’t want to receive support from people.
+I thought I had to be self-sufficient.
 However, God wants to give me things and my resistance to receiving things needed to be removed!
+He wants to be my provider.
+He wants to give me His blessings!

 My belief that my mother didn’t love me spanned decades – yes, decades.
-But God healed my heart overnight – one night – while I slept!
+But God healed my heart overnight – yes, in one night – while I slept!
 The elation that I felt that morning when I woke up was amazing.
 I jumped up and down for joy, I praised God, and I thanked Him for healing my heart!
 More importantly, my heart REALLY WAS changed as a result of His healing!
 After decades of a firm, 100% confident belief about my mother, God healed and changed my heart overnight.
 OVERNIGHT!
+I can’t begin to tell you what a freeing experience this was and how my heart also changed toward God.
+I am a child of GOD and He takes care of me!

 God wants me to learn how to receive.
 So every time someone says, “I want to give this to you”, I can now say, “thank you!”.
 And, thank You, God, for healing my heart and changing my perspective!